fouwels-org/os-next/README.md

 ## CI
 CI will build, verify, scan, and statically check the build and uinit.
 The use of docker/buildkit allows build dependencies to be scanned at build and integration time.
 See `.github/workflows` for specific steps.

-## License
-Project is licenced as Apache 2.0, refer to SPDX tags for specific file based licensing and copyright attribution.
-All contributed code must be Apache 2.0 compatible.
-(A)GPL-2.0 and (A)GPL-3.0 is not to be included, and will be rejected by CI.

 ## History
-Developed within Lagoni Engineering, later acquired by Belcan International.
+Developed within Lagoni Engineering, subsequently acquired by Belcan International.
 Licensed as open source and continued in development by the original authors.

+## License
+Apache-2.0 and/or Apache-2.0 compatible

+Licensing tracked via SPDX, see file level tags for specific attribution